 100 W German Street, Shepherdstown, WV

-Many of their items can be found in restaurants throughout West Virginia and Maryland.
+Many of their items can be found in local restaurants throughout West Virginia and Maryland.
 They also ship to all 50 states.

-We sampled a few bakery goods including a “Royal cookie” made with macadamia nut chocolate and coconut, a ginger molasses cookie and stollen.
+We sampled a few bakery goods including a “Royal cookie” made with macadamia nut chocolate and coconut, a ginger molasses cookie, and stollen.

 What is Stollen?